basuabhirup/secret-app/README.md

 ```
 <br />

-* Finally, created a `Procfile` and made necessary changes to prepare the codebase for deployment via Heroku server.
+* Finally, created a `Procfile`, replaced all `localhost:3000` links with the live deployment URI and made all other necessary changes to prepare the codebase for deployment via Heroku server.